FSRA Licensed Advisor · Mon–Sat · 9 AM–9 PM EST

 1. Buy before they arrive

 Set the policy to start on the arrival date and purchase it ahead of time.
 Buying after arrival can trigger a waiting period on new illness and limit your options.
+A few insurers won’t issue a policy at all once the traveller is already in Canada, and others apply a short wait — often around 48 hours — before new sickness is covered, so buying early keeps the most doors open.

 2. Match the coverage amount to the real risk